kristinemlarson/gnssrefl/README.md

 2. via a Docker container.
 Pick your system([Mac](https://docs.docker.com/docker-for-mac/install/), [Windows](https://docs.docker.com/docker-for-windows/install/), [Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/)) and download from the Docker website.
 Use <code>docker pull unavdocker/gnssrefl</code> to install code.
 Details on the [run command](https://hub.docker.com/r/unavdocker/gnssrefl)

-3. github (see below)
+3. github or pypi

-4. pypi

-**VERY IMPORTANT:** for installation with github/pypi, the setup requires a few system dependencies: gcc and gfortran.
+For installation with github/pypi, the setup requires a few system dependencies: gcc and gfortran.

-**If you are using LINUX** then simply run apt-get install -y gcc and apt-get install -y gfortran in your terminal (or yum install -y gcc-gfortran ).
+**If you are using linux** then simply run apt-get install -y gcc and apt-get install -y gfortran in your terminal (or yum install -y gcc-gfortran ).
 **If you are using a MacOS** then you will need to install xcode.
 First, in your terminal, check first to see if you already have it: